-April 2016 Two-Year Master's Program: Mature student selection
+Two-Year Master's Program: Mature student selection

+Group 1 Mathematics

+Oral 3 March 13:30examination Applicants will be notified as to the exact date and start time separately.

-Group 1 Mathematics Short essay 28 August 10:00-11:30 Includes questions testing your understanding of basic mathematical concepts and terminology.
-Oral 28 August 13:30examination Applicants must speak for approximately 20 minutes on their main area of mathematical research either at their workplace or on a personal basis.
+Applicants must speak for approximately 20 minutes on their main area of mathematical research either at their workplace or on a personal basis.
 (PC projectors can be used.)
-On the day of the examination, bring five copies of an outline of your presentation (presentation outline, diagrams, etc.; A4 size).
+On the day of the examination, bring five copies of an outline of your presentation and your research goals following admission (A4 size).

+Group 2 Information and Biosystems

+Oral 2 or 3 March

-Group 2 Information and Biosystems Oral 27 or 28 August examination Applicants will be notified as to the exact date and start time separately.
-Applicants must speak for approximately 10 minutes on their research (work) to date and their research goals following admission, etc. On the day of the examination, bring five copies of materials related to your presentation (presentation outline, diagrams, etc.; A4 size).
+Group 2 Information and Biosystems Oral 2 or 3 March examination Applicants will be notified as to the exact date and start time separately.
+Applicants must speak for approximately 10 minutes on their research (work) to date and their research goals following admission, etc.

-Group 3 Machine and Intelligence Written Choose two out of 10 subjects from Mathematics A, Mathematics B and specialized subjects. examinations (Notify GSIS of these in advance.)
+Г Group 3 Machine and Intelligence Written Choose two out of 10 subjects from Mathematics A, Mathematics B and specialized examinations subjects.
+(Notify GSIS of these in advance.)
 The time at which the written examination finishes for specialized subjects will vary according to the subject chosen.
-Mathematics A 26 August 9:30-11:00 (Meeting time 9:00) Differential and integral calculus, linear algebra, vector analysis, ordinary differential equations Mathematics B 26 August 13:30-15:00 Fourier series and transform, Laplace transform, partial differential equations Specialized subjects 27 August 9:00-12:00 (Meeting time 8:30) Thermodynamics, fluid mechanics, material dynamics, mechanical dynamics, control engineering, material physics, electromagnetics, quantum mechanics Oral 28 August 13:30examination Applicants will be notified of the meeting time separately.
+Mathematics A 1 March 10:30-12:00 (Meeting time 10:00) Differential and integral calculus, linear algebra, vector analysis, ordinary differential equations Mathematics B 1 March 13:30-15:00 Fourier series and transform, Laplace transform, partial differential equations Specialized subjects 2 March 9:00-12:00 (Meeting time 8:30) Thermodynamics, fluid mechanics, material dynamics, mechanical dynamics, control engineering, material physics, electromagnetics, quantum mechanics Oral 3 March examination Applicants will be notified of the meeting time separately.
 Only those who have passed the written examination or who were exempt from that examination will be eligible for the oral examination.
 Applicants must speak for approximately 10 minutes on their research to date and their research goals after admission.
 (PC projectors can be used.)
 On the day of the examination, bring 13 copies of materials related to your presentation (presentation outline, diagrams, etc.; A4 size).
 Your English ability may also be subject to evaluation.
 Note: Some applicants may be exempted from the written examinations as a result of prior screening of their documentation.
 For details, please contact Machine and Intelligence educational affairs section.
-Contact point: Machine and Intelligence educational affairs officer Tel: 022-795-7030
+1 Contact point: Machine and Intelligence educational affairs officer 1 Tel: 022-795-7030